 Using the mail option means the only thing you are really going to need that you may not have is your membership record number.
 The church is quite used to supplying this to its members, as it is required to set up and use a member account at the church's web site.
 It is useful to have this account set up (link is in the upper right), so you can determine if your name has actually been removed.
 If it has been, the access to your account will be denied when you try to log onto it.
 So it's useful if only for confirming that the action's been taken.

-It's also important, if you have that account set up, to log onto it and mark it "Private-Leaders Only" - and you'll need to do this for your household as well for it to be effective (see the notes at the bottom of this page).
+It's also important, if you have that account set up, to log onto it and mark your records as "Private-Leaders Only" - and you'll need to do this for your household as well for it to be effective (see the notes at the bottom of this page).
 You should do this before you resign, so that your contact information actually gets purged from ward databases prior to your resignation.
 Otherwise there is no guarantee they will be - and there have been some reports to the effect that they haven't been.

 If you have any minor children, whether or not they have been baptized, and you wish to remove their names as well, you will need their membership record numbers as well.
 Be sure to ask for them at the same time, if you are going to request their name removal(s).